SI-FMI-2019/UP-2019/Practice tasks.md

 1. Ask the user for two numbers - the side of a triangle and the height of the triangle.
 Print the area of the triangle.
 2. Calculate the circumference of a circle with radius `0.159154943`, knowing that `Pi = 3.141592654`.
 3. Calculate the face of a circle with radius `0.564189584`.
 Before printing the result include the library `<iomanip>` and write `cout << setprecision(10);`.
-4. Prompt the user for their age and print how many seconds have passed since their birth. e.g if the user is 1 year old it would be `1 * 365 * 24 * 60 * 60`.
+4. Prompt the user for their age and print how many seconds have passed since their birth. e.g. if the user is 1 year old it would be `1 * 365 * 24 * 60 * 60`.
 5. Calculate the roots of `x^2-130x-4056`.

 ## Functions